chpmnrssll/transformer-netlify/README.md

 }
 ```

-2. Set the media and public folders in `config.yml`. (*compatible with gridsome-plugin-netlify-cms*)
+2. Set the media and public folders in your `config.yml`:
 ```
 media_folder: "/static/assets/images"
 public_folder: "/assets/images"